TheScienceGuy01/Programs/README.md

 ### **6. Unity Basics HTML/CSS Website Project**
 - This project was made for my Website Design course at Cumberland University.
 - The objective of this project was to showcase skills gained in HTML and CSS in the course.
-- This project can be found under the College_Projects called iirizarry_IT325_11-3-21_Dijkstra_Algorithm_v5.00.py.

 ### **7. Python Side-Scrolling Game**
 - This project was made for my Introduction to Programming course at Cumberland University.